Shango: Orisha of Thunder, Justice, and Divine Strength

 Shango and Saint Barbara

-Sacred Symbols and Offerings for Shango
+Sacred Symbols, Offerings, and Altars for Shango

-- Sacred Nature Symbol: The royal palm tree, represents healing, resilience, and divine kingship.
+- Sacred Nature Symbol: The royal palm tree represents healing, resilience, and divine kingship.

 Offerings to Shango

-- Red apples, pomegranates, plantains.
+- Red apples, pomegranates, and plantains

-- Amala (yam or cornmeal porridge) and okra stew.
+- Amala (yam or cornmeal porridge) and okra stew

-- Red wine, rum, tobacco, and cigars.
+- Red wine, rum, tobacco, and cigars

 Creating a Sacred Space for Shango